lsben/PUBG_Hack_for_Emulator_in_CPP/README.md

 ## My work
 * Radar points for enemies
+* Updating offsets for latest version of the game
 * Different color for each player (in the same team) for enemy line and radar point
 * Menu controller for every single item to control its appearence
 * Different color for each item type (weapons, vehicles, throwables ... etc.)